Any where in the world!

 2. The description tag is the description of your website.
 This is the description which will be shown on a search engine.
 You want this to accurately describe your site with keywords in it.

-3. The keywords tag are words describong your product which people will search for.
+3. The keywords tag are words describing your product which people will search for.
 There should be enough keywords on it to accurately describe your product, about 20 -30 or so.
 You can find keywords with the Google Keyword Suggestion Tool.

 4. The revisit-after tag is how often a search engine should visit your page and index the changes.
 This should be enough time not to overload a search engine.
 Usually 7 days.

 5. The robots tag tells the search engine how to treat your page, if they should index it, and follow the links.

 6. The classification is the topic of your page.

 7. The copyright tag tells who is the owner of a webpage.